WalkingNL/Translation/note.md

 ---

+pejorative n. a word expressing contentment or disapproval

+    what you just said about the current China was full of pejorative.

+---

+contempt a. the feeling that a person or thing is beneath consideration, worthless, or deserving scorn.

+    synonyms: disdain, scorn, disrespect, disapproval, dislike.

+    I shot a look full of contempt at him.

+---

 `induce`, v, It is a process of reasoning from specific instances to general conclusions, it envolves making broad generalization from specific observations.

     observing that all swans we have seen are white, we might induce that all swans are white.